grapa-dev/grapa/maintainers/IMPLEMENTATION/GRAPA_CROSS_PLATFORM_OBJECTS.md

 - **PCRE2 Integration**: Advanced regex patterns with Unicode properties
 - **Performance Optimization**: Caching and parallel processing

-**Recommendation**: Use `GrapaUnicode` classes for all text processing in GrapaDB2, following the pattern established in `source/grep/`.
+**Recommendation**: Use `GrapaUnicode` classes for all text processing in GrapaDBX, following the pattern established in `source/grep/`.

 ### 6. **Cryptography & Security**